-See Entitlement: Zoning Map Amendment to the SmartCode Regulating Plan Zoning Map, this section.
+See Entitlements, Amendment to Section 2 of the Amended SmartCode Regulating Plan (2013), this section.

-Staff recommends that the Planning Commission recommend the City Council approve the Tentative Map for Subdivision and Condominium Purposes with associated Warrant requests, subject to City Council approval of the General Plan Map Amendment as proposed, and subject to City Council adoption of the Zoning Map Amendment as proposed, and subject to City Council adoption of the Zoning Map Amendment as proposed, and subject to City Council adoption of the CEQA Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program, as described in the Environmental Review section of this staff report.
+Staff recommends that the City Council approve the Tentative Map for Subdivision and Condominium Purposes with associated Warrant requests, subject to approval of the General Plan Map Amendment as proposed, adoption of the Amendment to Section 2 of the Amended SmartCode Regulating Plan (2013) as proposed, and adoption of the CEQA Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program, as described in the Environmental Review section of this staff report.